 Entrepreneurs have access to a bewildering array of capital sources.
 The right one(s) for you depends on your venture’s stage of development, the intended use of funds, and other factors.

-Your capital formation strategy is the specific sequence of capital sources you might pursue given your unique needs and circumstances.
+Your capital formation strategy is the specific mix and sequence of capital sources your company might pursue given your unique needs and circumstances.
 We’ve compiled a table of 31 common capital sources, comparing their key attributes so you can make an informed decision about how to finance your business.

 Scroll table to the right to see all columns >>